 - 1. Read the safety information that begins on page v and "Installation guidelines" on page 7. - 2.
-Remove the filler panel from one of the empty hot-swap bays. - 3.
+If you are installing drives in a tower model, remove the front cover (see "Removing the front cover (tower model only)" on page 9). - 3.
+Remove the filler panel from one of the empty hot-swap bays. - 4.
 Make sure that the tray handle is open; then, install the hard disk drive into the hot-swap bay.